-&lt;sup>14Compare the 2004-2005 and the 2013-2014 academic years in terms of access to study-abroad opportunities: 3 vs. 23 Pell-eligible students; 16 vs. 71 aided students; 7 vs. 44 domestic students of color.
+14Compare the 2004-05 and the 2013-14 academic years in terms of access to study-abroad opportunities: 3 vs. 23 Pell-eligible students; 16 vs. 71 aided students; 7 vs. 44 domestic students of color.

-building their rich collections around not only what is currently being taught on campus but also what could be taught in the future.
+Similarly, building courses around open educational resources (OER) and primary sources housed at the Tang Museum and Scribner Library could significantly ease some financial burdens on students.
+As teaching-oriented institutions, the Tang and Scribner Library are building their rich collections around not only what is currently being taught on campus but also what could be taught in the future.
 As such, they are places ripe with potential inspiration for students from many backgrounds.
 Cultivating new holdings that allow a broader range of students to see themselves in the Tang's and the Library's collections could be a new way to help keep at-risk students engaged.
 Although financial constraints may explain some or even most barriers to participation, the situation is likely to be more complex for many students.
-For example, some students may lack knowledge about how to navigate the networking required for securing certain opportunities.
-Initiatives that both address financial constraints and make information more uniformly available are thus critical.
+For example, some students may lack knowledge about how to navigate the networking required to secure certain opportunities.
+Initiatives that address both financial constraints and make information more uniformly available are thus critical.15

 Just as Skidmore is committed to providing access to the College and its many opportunities for theoretical and applied learning, we are also committed to supporting students in their determination to achieve.
-We expect Skidmore students, as they mature as learners during their time at the College, to take progressively more responsibility for their education, demonstrating agency when they encounter challenges within and outside of the classroom.
+We expect Skidmore students, as they mature as learners during their time at the College, to take progressively more responsibility for their education, demonstrating agency when they encounter challenges in and outside the classroom.
 We recognize, however, a growing disconnect between the preparation some students receive in their secondary education and the academic competencies and personal resilience we expect of entering students.
-Roughly 20% of our first-year students responding to the CIRP survey (overall response rate: 50%) report having sought remedial support in high school for reading and writing, and 25% sought such support for math.
+Roughly 20% of our first-year students responding to the CIRP16 survey (overall response rate: 50%) report having sought remedial support in high school for reading and writing, and 25% sought such support for math.
 In addition, 92% of students entering Skidmore report feeling overwhelmed by all that they have to do.
-Similar patterns are seen at like colleges nationwide.
-Identifying the proper balance between providing students with needed support and giving them the space to experience the discomfort intrinsic to deep learning is a significant challenge.
+Similar patterns are seen at like colleges nation-wide.17 Identifying the proper balance between providing students with needed support and giving them the space to experience the discomfort intrinsic to deep learning is a significant challenge.
 To do so will require highly creative and innovative approaches to fostering resilience, persistence, and self-efficacy.
-It also requires that all students learn the processes of research-particularly in their sophomore and junior years-so they understand what is involved in developing and pursuing a research agenda and can appreciate the time and attention required for successful scholarly work.
+It also requires that all students learn the processes of research - particularly in their sophomore and junior years - so they understand what is involved in developing and pursuing a research agenda and can appreciate the time and attention required for successful scholarly work.

-Access to the Postcollege World
+Access to the Post-College World

 The liberal arts curriculum has long been seen as the best possible preparation for life after college.
-Today, more than ever before, we need to help our students understand and articulate connections between the knowledge, skills, and capacities their liberal arts education provides them and the professional, political, and social contexts in which they will live their lives.
+Today more than ever before, we need to help our students understand and articulate connections between the knowledge, skills, and capacities their liberal arts education provides them and the professional, political, and social contexts in which they will live their lives.
 Our challenge is to empower both our students and Skidmore itself to make creative thought matter beyond our physical borders and to assist our graduates in making their first steps into the world beyond Skidmore.
 We will accomplish these objectives through three interrelated approaches.